xui1999/How-to-install-bootstrap-on-rails-8/README.md

 bundle install
 rails dartsass:install
 ```
-This command `dartsass:install` will rewrite the `bin/dev` file, adding an attempt to install the foreman gem and so it can use afterwards.
+This command `dartsass:install` will rewrite the `bin/dev` file, adding an attempt to install the foreman gem so it can use afterwards.
 But there is a good chance that it will not install the foreman gem.

 Install foreman gem locally if you need it. **Don't put it on the gem file!**
 ```